tknighton/EvenBetterDeferral/README.md

 and this to Parameter 8:

     App(s) to be updated with comma and no space (e.g. Google Chrome,Microsoft OneNote)

+and this to Parameter 9:

+    Custom Messaging

 # Using the new options

 When creating a prompt policy with EvenBetterDeferral if there are any applications you wouldn't want to interrupt with a prompt, place these in Parameter 7, separated by a comma and NO SPACE.
 This is mostly to avoid splashing a warning on an active presentation or similar.

 Parameter 8 should contain the App(s) being updated, or any app you WOULD WANT a display prompt to appear should it be running (i.e. if you're updating WebEx plugins, you may want to notify the user to quit Outlook as well as WebEx).

+Parameter 9 should contain your custom messaging for the update being applied.
+Something like:

+    Important changes are required for <Application>.
+Please select a convenient time to apply updates from the list below.

 Other options in the prompt policy don't change, and neither does the cleanup policy.